 If you are precluded from traveling to our hospital due to mobility limitations, health concerns, or other reasons, our outpatient telehealth solution may be an ideal way for you to take part in treatment.

-Telehealth visitation at Belmont Behavioral Hospital in Philadelphia, PA
+Telehealth visitation at Belmont Behavioral Health System in Philadelphia, PA

 The support of friends and family members can be extremely valuable to a person who is receiving inpatient treatment.
 Depending upon each person’s unique circumstances, we do our best to promote healthy and productive communication between our patients and their children, spouses, partners, parents, and other loved ones.
 This includes in-person visitation when clinically appropriate.